paolinomanghi/Elixir_ShotgunMetagenomics_2026/README.md

 The next tool we are going apply represents one unique alternative to perform genetic/functional analysis in microbiome project.
 As a general concept, HUMAnN 4 solves a easy-to-understand problem, i.e.: it assigns metagenomic reads to functions in UniRef90.

 Practically, there are two things to consider.
 First, it is one of a kind, in the sense that just a few other, less popular tools perform a similar task, while on the contrary a good number of tools exists that quantify or predict genes starting from reconstructed genomes.
-HUMANnN quantifies gene abundances starting from reads, which makes it sort of an unicum.
+HUMAnN quantifies gene abundances starting from reads, which makes it sort of an unicum.

 Second, HUMAnN employs an algoritmical trick to make this computation faster and more efficient.
 In short, mapping raw reads against the whole UniRef90 is an expensive task.
 HUMAnN thus relies on the following pipeline: